PhaniBijapur/statistics/README.md

-# statistics
+# statistical analysis
-Statistical analysis of ICU Patients data for ouderstanding relation between variable and quality of data
+This project involves conducting a statistical analysis of ICU patient data to understand the relationships between variables and assess the quality of the data.